-The Discology Section is designed and tailored to help with the problems involved in tango music tagging and reviewing, for Music Cataloging and Tanda Making as the two most important offsite tasks for Tango DJs.
+The Discology Section is designed to help deal with the problems involved in tango music tagging and reviewing, for Music Cataloging and Tanda Making being as the two most important offline tasks for Tango DJs.

 The nature of it is in-depth source hunting and research based on the discographies of the Orquestas Típicas.
-While the basic idea is to catalog and tag tracks, in real practice, one must take into account all elements that could affect the rendering of a big bunch of given tracks, especially when from the same orquesta.
+While the basic idea is to catalog and tag tracks, in real practice, one must take into account all elements that could affect the presentation of a big bunch of given tracks usually from one selected orquesta.
 These relevant elements include but are not limited to: musicians (genealogy), singers (style), labels (sound technology), pitch (tuning), speed (tempo), style (arrangement), lyrics (themes), etc.

-Basically, it is about my own way of tagging music over the years.
-It perhaps appears more technology and history-focused compared with some discography websites.
-I hope someone finds it useful and that it contributes, even just a little, to the world of tango music.
+It is basically my own way of tagging music over the years, perhaps a bit tech-heavy and history-focused compared with some other discography websites.
+I hope someone finds it useful and that it contributes, even just a little, to the world of tango.

 The Ideal Tanda